Got a picky eater? Grab my free picky eating starter guide now! »

 Seafood for Toddlers

-Fish and seafood are great food options for toddlers and kids!
+Fish and seafood are among the best protein options for toddlers and kids!
 They’re a good source of protein, omega-3 fats, and they provide tons of vitamins and minerals.

 But it’s true that there are some considerations you’ll want to make when first introducing seafood into your toddler’s diet.
 Things like mercury levels and raw or near-raw seafood (often found in sushi) are all important things to think about when it comes to seafood for toddlers!